adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Are you afraid of enemies?" asked Dorothy.

-"No; because we are watchful and able to protect our- selves," answered the captain.
+"No; because we are watchful and able to protect ourselves," answered the captain.
 "But this road leads to another village where big, stupid beasts live."

 "What beasts are they?" asked the shaggy man.

 The captain hesitated to answer.
 Finally he said,

 "You will see them yourselves.
 But do not be afraid of them."

-The Rainbow’s Daughter
+## The Rainbow’s Daughter

 Toto was glad to be free again and able to bark at the birds and chase the butterflies.
 The country around them was charming.
 Birds flew through the air and cunning white rabbits darted amongst the tall grasses and green bushes.
 They walked briskly on for an hour or two.
 Even little Button-Bright did not tire.
 At length as they turned a curve in the road they beheld just before them a curious sight.